EvilSquirrelGuy/SocialCredit-StupidAddon/README.md

 Most of the features of this plugin won't really feel coherent to any single theme, apart from one: *'Making **everyone** suffer'*.
 With that out of the way, here are the main things that this plugin does:

-- [ ] Low TPS Punishment – Punish your players for something that isn't really their fault...
+- [x] Low TPS Punishment – Punish your players for something that isn't really their fault...
 Server Lag!
-- [ ] Eye Contact Prevention – Make awkward eye contact a thing of the past!
+- [x] Eye Contact Prevention – Make awkward eye contact a thing of the past! [untested]
 - [ ] Chat Censorship – Are you tired of players screaming SIX SEVENNNN?
 No?
 Then never fear, this plugin will solve your non-existent issue straight away<sup>1</sup>.
 - [ ]  *idk, other really bad things*